The State of AI Search — March 2026 →

 Examples of Parametric Knowledge

-• A well-established brand like Salesforce has strong parametric knowledge in AI models—every major LLM 'knows' what Salesforce is without needing to look it up.
-A new startup must rely on retrieved knowledge to appear in AI responses, as it wasn't prominent enough in training data to be encoded parametrically
+• Salesforce has strong parametric knowledge in AI models—every major LLM knows what Salesforce is without lookup.
+A startup launched in 2025 must rely entirely on retrieved knowledge for AI visibility

-• Wikipedia's outsized influence on AI parametric knowledge (22% of training data) explains why brands with comprehensive, well-maintained Wikipedia pages tend to have better baseline AI visibility—the AI 'knows' about them even without real-time retrieval
+• Wikipedia's 22% share of LLM training data explains why brands with comprehensive Wikipedia pages have better baseline AI visibility—the AI knows about them even without real-time retrieval

 Share this article